 Avoid sugar and refined carbs like pastries and white bread and remember you can always add a supplement to help with your overall health.
-Something like Guud Inside is a great option.
-It’s packed with Omega-3 which helps you maintain a healthy heart and brain – good for your mood and your mind!
+Omega-3 is a good option.
+It’s packed with DHA which helps you maintain a healthy heart and brain – good for your mood and your mind!

 Add in Some Phytoestrogens

 As you now know, estrogen decreases during menopause and perimenopause.
 One thing that can help is adding foods into your diet that contain phytoestrogens.
 Phytoestrogens are compounds that naturally occur in plants and when you eat them, they can actually mimic the action of estrogen in the body.
 Think things like edamame, linseed, tofu, soy or soy drinks and lentils.

 As you get older, your body needs more vitamins and minerals, especially B vitamins, folic acid, omega-3 and magnesium.
 You probably don’t think about this all that much, but it’s possible you’re not getting enough of these essential nutrients through food alone.
 That’s why adding a supplement to your diet can be a Guud idea.

 Take the quiz and discover what’s Guud for you.

 Still not sure what supplement is right for you?
 Get in touch.
 We can help.